ContainerSSH/containerssh.github.io/docs/reference/dockerrun.md

 The DockerRun backend should work with any Docker Engine version starting with 1.6 thanks to the version negotiation present.
 We fix issues starting with Docker version 18.02.

+!!! tip
+    This is the documentation for the **DockerRun backend**.
+For deploying ContainerSSH inside Docker please see the [installation guide](installation.md).

 ## The base configuration structure

 In order to use the Docker backend you must specify the following configuration entries via the configuration file or the configuration server: